 You have removed your shoes, the pebble lost in the sand now.
 Your heart is pounding in your head and the voice is pounding with it.
 I am, I am, I am, it says.
 Hineini, you respond.
 I am, too.

 “I have surely seen the affliction of my people who are in Egypt,” says God.
 “I have heard their cry.
 I know their sufferings.”

 Their cry and their sufferings have enslaved you too.
 You tried to leave them behind, but somehow they came with you – their voices, their faces twisted in sorrow.
 You tried to escape it, but memory makes escape impossible.

 God was not enslaved by the Egyptians, and yet, God knows the sufferings of the Israelites just by seeing the affliction and hearing their sufferings.
-This is empathy: to know the suffering of others, whether or not you can personally relate.
 According to Rashi, God demonstrates that God is with the Israelites in their affliction by appearing in a thornbush, instead of a more innocuous plant or tree.

 “The cry of the people of Israel has come to me, and I have also seen how the Egyptians oppress them,” God says.
 “Come, I will send you to Pharaoh that you may bring my people, the children of Israel, out of Egypt.”

 “Who am I that I should go to Pharaoh and bring the children of Israel out of Egypt?”

 God, the God of my Ancestors, I am Here, but Who am I?
 I am the pebble in my sandal, I am trying to escape, I have been walking because I am afraid.